Kraken

 Storj and Sia are both direct competitors to Filecoin.
 On top of this, Filecoin has to contend with major centralised businesses that currently dominate the cloud storage space - companies such as Google, Apple and Amazon all operate cloud storage platforms.

-There are two main options for storing Filecoin once you've bought it—keeping it on an exchange, or storing it in your own personal wallet.
-Take a look at our full guide to the best crypto wallets in Canada to see our top picks.
+There are two main options for storing Filecoin once you've bought it—keep it on an exchange or store it in your own personal wallet.
+Take a look at our guide to the best crypto wallets in Canada to see our top picks.

-While it can be more convenient to leave your Filecoin on an exchange, that opens you up to risk in the event the exchange is hacked or compromised in another way.
+While it can be more convenient to leave your Filecoin on an exchange, you're vulnerable to risk if the exchange gets hacked or compromised in another way.

 Like all crypto, Filecoin is considered a commodity for tax purposes by the Canada Revenue Agency (CRA).
-That means it will be taxed similarly to how other investments, like stocks and ETFs, are.
+That means it will be taxed similarly to other investments like stocks and ETFs.

-Money you get from selling Filecoin can be treated as income or as a capital gain.
-That said, the CRA will tax crypto profits differently if you're a casual Filecoin buyer as opposed to whether your crypto profits are classified as business income.
+Money you get from selling Filecoin can be treated as income or capital gains.
+That said, the CRA will tax crypto profits differently if you're a casual Filecoin buyer than if your crypto profits are classified as business income.

 Disclaimer: Cryptocurrencies are speculative, complex and involve significant risks – they are highly volatile and sensitive to secondary activity.
 Performance is unpredictable and past performance is no guarantee of future performance.
 Consider your own circumstances, and obtain your own advice, before relying on this information.
 You should also verify the nature of any product or service (including its legal status and relevant regulatory requirements) and consult the relevant Regulators' websites before making any decision.
 Finder, or the author, may have holdings in the cryptocurrencies discussed.